 Timothy Eisele (MS, PhD) is the Endowed Faculty Fellow and Associate Professor of Chemical Engineering.
 His specialty is sustainable mineral processing and metals extraction, and he has a strong interest in utilization of the wastes and residues that remain after mining operations.
 He is currently serving on the Committee for Michigan's Mining Future, which is charged by the legislature to make recommendations on mining policy in the state.
 He has worked on research projects relating to extraction of coal, phosphate, iron ore, copper, silicate minerals, limestone, flue gas scrubber sludge, fly ashes, and other related materials.

-Stan Vitton (PE, PhD) is Professor of Civil and Environmental Engineering and Affiliated Professor Geological and Mining Engineering and Sciences.
+Stan Vitton (PE, PhD) is Professor Emeritus of Civil and Environmental Engineering and Affiliated Professor Geological and Mining Engineering and Sciences.
+He is also a Senior Geotechnical Engineer for Barr Engineering.
 Dr. Vitton studies applied geomechanics.
 He worked in the minerals sector before taking his teaching position at Michigan Tech, experiences that gave him a practical perspective on both research and teaching.
 Stan’s expertise in mining and geology extends our engineering knowledge.
 He is also active as a civil engineer supporting heritage preservation of industrial monuments in the region.

 Noah Baliat is a Mechanical Engineering student planning a career in alternative energy or sustainability after graduation.
 Noah has an interest in mechanical design, utilizing CAD and simulation software to design and analyze mechanical systems.
 He uses his skills to help create products that continuously approach a more sustainable future.